-Broncos mailbag: Time to panic?
+Broncos Mailbag: Time to panic?

 A team just doesn’t look championship caliber when its gashed on those type of run plays.

-But there’s never reason to panic, or get carried away, in the preseason.
+But there’s never a reason to panic or get carried away in the preseason.
 The 2008 Detroit Lions and 2017 Cleveland Browns both went 4-0 in the preseason; 0-16 in the regular season.

 The other day you mention what if a person's phone dies, here is my question.